pwwang/Bioinformatics-cheatsheet/README.md

 - **[CORNET](https://cornet.psb.ugent.be)**: CORrelation NETworks.
 - **[GeneMANIA](http://www.genemania.org)**: GeneMANIA finds other genes that are related to a set of input genes, using a very large set of functional association data.

+## Epigenetics
+"The study of mitotically and/or meiotically heritable changes in gene function that cannot be explained by changes in DNA sequence." [@Ref](https://cshmonographs.org/index.php/monographs/issue/view/087969490.32)

+### DNA Methylation
+#### DNA Methylation Detection Methods
+- **MeDIP/mDIP - Methylated DNA immunoprecipitation**: Methylated DNA immunoprecipitation (MeDIP or mDIP) is a large-scale (chromosome- or genome-wide) purification technique in molecular biology that is used to enrich for methylated DNA sequences. [@Wiki](https://en.wikipedia.org/wiki/Methylated_DNA_immunoprecipitation)
+- **MeDIP-seq**: The MeDIP-seq approach, i.e. the coupling of MeDIP with next generation, short-read sequencing technologies such as 454, Illumina (company) (Solexa), was first described by [Down et al. in 2008](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2644410).
+The high-throughput sequencing of the methylated DNA fragments produces a large number of short reads (36-50bp or 400 bp depending on the technology).

+### Histone Modification

 ## Biological Processes
 ### Pathways
 #### Related Terms